mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 ### SSEEKEREEKER M MININGINING S SHIPHIP

-A variation on the hundred-ton Scout hull, the Seeker removes half the staterooms and brings the fuel tank down to a more modest twenty- four tons.
+A variation on the hundred-ton Scout hull, the Seeker removes half the staterooms and brings the fuel tank down to a more modest twenty-four tons.
 The mining ship carries ten tons of mining drones, and its cargo capacity is increased to twenty-two tons.
 These small mining ships scavenge the asteroid belts, looking for deposits of valuable minerals.
 Many Seekers mount a pulse laser in the turret for mining.

 All the spacecraft designs in this section of the book are in common use throughout the Imperium, and can be constructed at any